 Smoke Alarms

-A landlord must ensure there’s a smoke alarm fitted connected to the mains and interlinked on each storey of the dwelling.
+A landlord must ensure there’s a smoke alarm fitted connected to the mains and interlinked on each storey of the dwelling from the following dates:

 For the duration of the contract, at least one of the smoke alarms on each storey must be –

 If there is more than one smoke alarm on each storey, as long as at least one is connected to the mains, others don’t have to be.
-The others could be 10-year batteries.
-The interlinking only applies to linking all smoke alarms connected to the mains.
+The others could be 10-year batteries, and the interlinking only applies to linking all smoke alarms connected to the mains.

 There’s no requirement for the landlord to test the smoke alarms routinely during the contract, but they must be in repair and in proper working order.
 If a contract-holder reports a faulty alarm (including the replacement of a battery), it must be repaired by the landlord.
 They will need testing before a new occupier moves in because the fitness rules require the dwelling to be fit “on the occupation date”.

-The dwelling will be regarded as unfit for human habitation when the landlord does not comply with the above requirements until smoke alarms are present and in repair and working order.
+The dwelling will be deemed unfit for human habitation when the landlord does not comply with the above requirements until smoke alarms are present and in repair and working order.

-From the commencement of the Act, the landlord must ensure that a carbon monoxide alarm in repair and proper working order is in each room of the dwelling, which contains a gas appliance, an oil-fired combustion appliance or a solid fuel burning combustion appliance.
-The duty applies to all existing (converted) and new from that date (r.7(3)).
+From the commencement of the Act, the landlord must ensure that a CO alarm is in repair and in proper working order in each dwelling room, which contains a gas appliance, an oil-fired combustion appliance or a solid fuel burning combustion appliance.
+The duty applies to all existing (converted) and new from that date.

 A gas appliance means an appliance for:

-- a portable or mobile appliance supplied with gas from a cylinder, or the cylinder, pipes and other fittings used for supplying gas to that appliance, or
+• a portable or mobile appliance supplied with gas from a cylinder, or the cylinder, pipes and other fittings used for providing gas to that appliance, or

 A room includes-